d76836487-dot/Java_playwright/README.md

 These are UI tests for portaldocliente.fiserv.com

-# Running tests per profile
+# Running tests per configuration
-Each profile is associated to one contract and one user.
+Each configuration is associated to one contract and one user.

-To run it for a specific profile add this option in VM Options when running with IntelliJ:
+To run it for a specific configuration add these options in Environment Variables when running with IntelliJ:

+- CONTRACT_URL
+- CONTRACT_USER
+- CONTRACT_PASSWORD
-- -Dspring.profiles.active=azulzinha-cnpj
+- CONTRACT_IDENTITY

 # Command to get ids
 npx playwright codegen playwright.dev